TedTschopp/tschopp.net/_posts/2018-04-19-Factions-Ideologies-and-Religions-in-Role-Playing-Games.md

 **Example:**

-<span>**Level 5:** Dean of the Colleges - These are the leaders at each of the colleges.
+<div>**Level 5:** Dean of the Colleges - These are the leaders at each of the colleges.
 The President of the University is also the Dean of the University.
 He interacts with the Deans to make very large decisions are coordinated and is responsible for working with the AI, who is the ultimate authority in the University.
 The Dean of the College can call upon multiple professors to accomplish their tasks.
 They can also work with the AI to balance priorities.
 This means that the AI will deploy its military resources for Deans occasionally.

 **Level 4:** Professor of --- - Each professor works with the Dean to pick their field of study and their field of teaching.
 Within their chosen discipline they have a lot of autonomy.
 They are expected to interact with the other Professors of their discipline from other colleges in order to achieve the goals and objectives of the University.
 Professors can call upon their students to help teach and administer their duties.
 These students are given delegated responsibilities from the Professors.
 Professors may also request the establishment of Laboratories and Chapter Houses.
 These requests are generally approved based on availability and need and is one of the standing agenda items discussed by all the professors with their dean.